google/weather-tools/weather_mv/README.md

                            [--ee_qps EE_QPS] [--ee_latency EE_LATENCY] [--ee_max_concurrent EE_MAX_CONCURRENT]
 ```

 The `earthengine` subcommand ingests weather data into Earth Engine.
+It includes a caching function that allows it to
+skip ingestion for assets that have already been created in Earth Engine or for which the asset file already exists in
-In addition to the common options above,
-users may specify command-specific options:
+the GCS bucket.
+In addition to the common options above, users may specify command-specific options:

 _Command options_: